 Arnold is a very small town located in the state of California.
-With a population of 3,763 people and three constituent neighborhoods, Arnold is the 545th largest community in California.
+With a population of 3,288 people and four constituent neighborhoods, Arnold is the 593rd largest community in California.

 Arnold is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Arnold is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Arnold who work in management occupations (24.53%), office and administrative support (10.80%), and maintenance occupations (7.34%).
+Overall, Arnold is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Arnold who work in sales jobs (21.75%), management occupations (10.06%), and maintenance occupations (9.47%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.64% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Arnold telecommute to their jobs.
+Overall, about 24.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Arnold is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Arnold’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Asian.
-Important ancestries of people in Arnold include Irish, English, European, and Italian.
+Important ancestries of people in Arnold include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Arnold is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.